Viewing Data Product Details¶

 - Abstracting complexity: It abstract representations of the data designed for ease of use.

 - Providing insights: Enables easy understanding of key metrics and relationships.
+Metrics are derived from the Semantic Model and represent key business indicators.

-- Facilitating Interaction: Serves as a user-friendly interface for data exploration.
+- Facilitating interaction: Serves as a user-friendly interface for data exploration.

 -